10 Best Mammal Field Guides

 Buying Guide

 Choosing among the best mammal field guides means matching the book’s scope, size, and organization to the way you actually explore.
-A backpacker in the Cascades has different priorities than a parent introducing children to backyard wildlife, and a wildlife biologist working in the Southwest needs finer regional detail than a general continental overview can provide.
-This guide breaks down the practical factors that separate a reference you will use constantly from one that stays on the shelf.
+A backpacker in the Cascades has different priorities than a parent introducing children to backyard wildlife, and a wildlife biologist working in the Sonoran Desert needs finer regional detail than a general continental overview can provide.
+The guidance below breaks down the practical factors that separate a reference you will use constantly from one that stays on the shelf.

 Geographic Scope and Capacity